 Dal Samosa is dedicated to my childhood memories of festive snacks and food.

-During the festive season, I prefer making a large batch of homemade dry snacks such as mathri, dal samosa, kachori, and roasted dry fruits.
+Today, I prefer making a large batch of homemade dry snacks such as mathri, dal samosa, kachori, or roasted dry fruits on festive occasions because nothing beats the joy of sharing homemade snacks with family and friends.

-My Tried & True Recipe Notes
+My Tried & True Tips

 Rest the dough covered at room temperature for at least 30 minutes.
-Resting is very essential for the samosa dough.
+Resting is essential for the samosa dough.

 After 30 minutes, again knead the dough for 5 – 10 minutes.
 This time, it will become a bit soft and pliable.

-Dal Samosa Filling: Many moong dal samosa recipes talk about using fresh moong dal for the filling, soak the moong dal then drain and grind with masalas.
+Dal Samosa Filling: Many moong dal samosa recipes talk about using fresh moong dal for the filling, soak the moong dal, then drain and grind with masalas.

 Our family secret is using moong dal namkeen for the purpose.
 It saves a lot of time, adds much more flavor to the filling, and super easy to handle.

-Make sure to roast the spices nicely to release their flavor and aroma.
 Do not make a fine powder of the filling.
 A bit coarse or rough texture is ideal for the samosa stuffing.

 Perfect Colour: Always fry samosa over low heat.
 If you fry the samosa over high heat, they will become dark brown (burnt) from the outside but uncooked from the inside.

 Make sure to seal the edges of the samosa very nicely.
-They tend to open while frying and even if one samosa opens, it will spoil the entire batch of oil.
+They tend to open while frying, and even if one samosa opens, it will spoil the entire batch of oil.

-Moong Dal Samosa Step-By-Step Video
+Watch Dal Samosa Video

-Serving Suggestions
+Serving Suggestion

 A cup of Indian masala tea is the perfect drink to accompany a bowl of homemade mini samosa.